Undergraduate Research Projects,

 Principally, undergraduate research projects can be of two types:

-(i) computational modeling of specific (typically inorganic) chemical questions, and
+(i) computational modeling of specific (typically inorganic or materials-related) chemical questions, and

 (ii) method and code development.

 Prior knowledge of computational chemistry is not necessarily required for modeling projects.
-(Although, of course, such knowledge − CHEM4660 or the lab of CHEM3360 − doesn't hurt either!)
+(Although, of course, such knowledge − the old CHEM4660, or the new CHEM3260 − doesn't hurt either!)
 Such projects are normally chosen out of the existing and ongoing research within my group.
 Thus, these types of projects require a strong interest in the chemistry being studied.
-Sometimes, such projects involve collaboration with experimental groups, on campus or elsewhere in the world.
+Sometimes, the projects involve collaboration with experimental groups, on campus or elsewhere in the world.

-On the other hand, to work on method development, students would need to have some programming experience already, as well as an understanding of quantum mechanics (as taught, for instance, in CHEM3360): Essentially, we are working out quantum-mechanical equations (say, for the calculation of the solvation energy or the NMR shielding) in detail, and then we turn them into code − write the code, debug, test and optimize it.
-Typically, this is done within the environment of an existing code such as ADF.
+On the other hand, to work on method development, students would need to have some programming experience already, as well as an understanding of quantum mechanics (as taught, for instance, in CHEM3360): Essentially, we are working out quantum-mechanical equations in detail (say, for the calculation of the solvation energy, the NMR shielding, or certain surface effects), and then we turn them into code − write the code, debug, test and optimize it.
+Typically, this is done within the environment of an existing program system such as ADF.

 Research − Themes